lostjared/MXVK/README.md

 It provides a reusable window/render loop (`mxvk::VK_Window`), sprite and text rendering, model rendering, a small engine math library in `mxvk/mxvk_math.h`, optional OpenCV capture support, and a set of examples that demonstrate end-to-end usage.
 It is designed to be easy to use while still retaining the power that Vulkan provides.

-Current development is on version `0.31.1`.
-This release adds non-owning shared sprite-history descriptors for fragment/compute post-processing passes and SPIR-V reflection for set 0, binding 2.
-It retains the fixed native render extent, source-sized processing and frame readback, aspect-preserving preview composition, independently sized output and preview fonts, and pipelined, host-cached frame readback and builds on mixed fragment/compute post-processing, preview-only text,
-FFmpeg/OpenCV media-clock synchronization, CUDA/NVDEC device selection,
-reusable decoder contexts, software 3D, installer, multiplayer, rendering, and documentation work from earlier releases.
+Current development is on version `0.33.1`.
+This release captures snapshots from the source-sized offscreen effect target whenever a fixed render extent is active, preserving native output dimensions independently of the preview window.
+It builds on 0.33.0's non-owning post-processing texture-consumer path and external model textures, 0.32.0's extended model fragment uniforms, and the shared history/audio descriptor reflection, mixed fragment/compute post-processing, media-clock synchronization, CUDA/NVDEC, software 3D, installer, multiplayer, rendering, and documentation work from earlier releases.

 The repository also includes MXWrite, a small FFmpeg-based video writer library for exporting RGBA frames to video files.
 It can be built alongside MXVK with `-DWITH_MXWRITE=AUTO|ON|OFF`.